alexispurslane/embryo-engine/README.md

 ## Core design ideas

-- 📝 **Truly data-driven[^5], with a UNIX and FSF spin**: 100% of game content should be expressible using plain text data files and scripts, strictly separate from the game engine, without linking to or modifying the engine with a non-scripting language.
-This game engine will not be a game development framework like Bevy, and it must be possible to create a substantial game from start to finish with just a compiled binary of the game engine and nothing more.
-Moreover, instead of game data and scripts being compiled along with the game engine that runs them into a single binary blob for release, the game engine should remain a distinct entity that acts as an interpreter for the game data, merely running whatever game content it is surrounded by as the game's executable.
-Thus, in theory, players should be able to completely swap out your game's game engine executable for another one and everything should still work.[^6]
+- 📝 **Truly data-driven[^5], with a UNIX and FSF spin**: 100% of game content should be expressible using data files and scripts, strictly separate from the game engine, without linking to the engine like a framework or modifying it.
+  Moreover, instead of game data and scripts being compiled along with the game engine into a single binary blob for release, the game engine should remain a distinct entity that acts as an interpreter for the game data, when run as the game's executable.
+In theory, players should be able to completely swap out your game's game engine executable for another one and everything should still work.[^6]

-- 🔬 **Explicitly, maximally moddable**: all game data should use open and standardized formats, and where possible these formats should also be plain-text and human-readable, so that as little special software as possible is needed to create or modify game content.
+- 🔬 **Intentionally moddable**: all game data should use open and standardized formats, and where possible these formats should also be plain-text and human-readable, so that as little special software as possible is needed to create or modify game content.
 Additionally, game content should